dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 When you use the positional syntax for property definition, the compiler creates:

-* A public init-only auto-property for each positional parameter provided in the record declaration.
+* A public init-only auto-implemented property for each positional parameter provided in the record declaration.
 An [init-only](../../whats-new/csharp-9.md#init-only-setters) property can only be set in the constructor or by using a property initializer.
 * A primary constructor whose parameters match the positional parameters on the record declaration.
 * A `Deconstruct` method with an `out` parameter for each positional parameter provided in the record declaration.
 This method is provided only if there are two or more positional parameters.
 The method deconstructs properties defined by using positional syntax; it ignores properties that are defined by using standard property syntax.

-If the generated auto-property definition isn't what you want, you can define your own property of the same name.
+If the generated auto-implemented property definition isn't what you want, you can define your own property of the same name.
 If you do that, the generated constructor and deconstructor will use your property definition.
-For instance, the following example makes the `FirstName` positional property `protected` instead of `public`.
+For instance, the following example makes the `FirstName` positional property `internal` instead of `public`.

 :::code language="csharp" source="snippets/shared/RecordType.cs" id="PositionalWithManualProperty":::